FreemapSlovakia/freemap-mapserver/README.md

   - bicycleTrails (bool)
   - skiTrails (bool)

-## Config
+## Configuration

-You app must use `node-config` library with configuration of the following structure:
+Your app must use `node-config` library with configuration of the following structure:

 ```json5
 {